 10. Breeders who register with us are required under our Code of Ethics to have all kittens vet checked prior to going to their new homes.

 11. Once you have paid a deposit ask the breeder if you can have your copy of the diet and care sheet so that you are well prepared with the supplies you need when you take your new family member home.

 - Keep any correspondence you have with the breeder so that you know exactly what has transpired if there should be any dispute between you and the breeder.

 - Remember if you have agreed to collect the kitten on a certain day it is your responsibility to be in touch with the breeder to confirm or change the arrangements to a convenient time to collect the kitten.
 If you do not make contact with the breeder then the breeder would reserve the right to re-sell the kitten after the collection date once they have tried to contact you on a number of occasions.

 12. It is now Queensland State Law that all kittens and cats must be microchipped, whether being sold leased, given away this includes all types of rehoming.

-Then should you have any unanswered questions or concerns regarding the purchase of your kitten (anything you are unsure of) please contact the QFA Secretary 0433 951 013 or email@example.com any other member of our Executive.
+Then should you have any unanswered questions or concerns regarding the purchase of your kitten (anything you are unsure of) please contact the QFA Secretary (firstname.lastname@example.org) or any other member of our Executive.